vprosekov/android_layout_training/README.md

 Layout training, it is not a final work

 # What can it  do?
-  - Nothing, it is just good UI :3
+  - It is just good UI and Data Binding test :3

 # What I learnt?
+  - Data Binding Library basics
   - Constraint Layout basics
   - Elements align, chains creating
   - Custom layout for diffrent screen modes and sizes
+  - Adaptive layout for diffrent screen modes and sizes
   - Guidelines and Barriers

 # Portrait mode